 Parkland® wood blinds, made from basswood, are a beautiful choice for houses in milder areas—where summer heat appears more frequently than dramatic winter temperatures.
 And with a wide variety of colors and collections, there’s a Parkland blind to fit any look.

-Weaknesses of Wood Blinds
+Weaknesses of Insulation from Wood Blinds

 As highlighted before, real wood blinds work better to keep heat out of your house, rather than trap it indoors.
 This is due to the nature of the design.